ntcirtransfer/transfer2/RAG/README.md

   - AIO3_FiD_baseline
     - DPR + Fusion in decoder baseline
     - DPR and FiD models were trained and released by transfer-2 organizers
-  - AIO3_GPT_baseline
+  - transfer2_llama2_baseline
-    - GPT baseline
+    - llama2 baseline